what are file formats?

 That's exactly how File Formats work on a computer.

 Every file (picture, document, video or music track) has been created by a program.
+Just like I created the shopping list.

 And just like human languages, there are thousands of file formats.